Competition climbing: Notable competition climbers

-As of 2023, the most successful overall male competition climber in history is Austrian climber Jakob Schubert, followed by Czech climber Adam Ondra, and French climber François Legrand.
+As of 2025, the most successful overall male competition climber in history is Austrian climber Jakob Schubert, followed by Czech climber Adam Ondra, and French climber François Legrand.
 Legrand is the most successful lead competition climber, Austrian climber Kilian Fischhuber is the most successful bouldering competition climber, and Chinese climber Zhong Qixin is the most successful speed competition climber.

-As of 2023, the most successful overall female competition climber in history is Slovenian climber Janja Garnbret, followed by French climber Sandrine Levet, and Austrian climber Angela Eiter.
+As of 2025, the most successful overall female competition climber in history is Slovenian climber Janja Garnbret, followed by French climber Sandrine Levet, and Austrian climber Angela Eiter.
 Garnbret is also the most successful lead competition climber, Levet also is the most successful bouldering competition climber, and Russian climber Tatiana Ruyga is the most successful speed competition climber.

-As of 2023, Garnbret is the most dominant competition climber, male or female, of all time.
+As of 2025, Garnbret is the most dominant competition climber, male or female, of all time.

 Notable non-competition climbers

-As competition climbing developed in the 1980s, some of the leading sport climbers largely ignored it to focus on setting new grade milestones in sport climbing.
-German climber Wolfgang Güllich, the strongest sport climber of that era, avoided the climbing competition circuit throughout his career saying: "competitions are good for earning money, I see it as nothing more".
-In 1990, British leading climber Jerry Moffatt retired early from a promising competition climbing career saying: "I no longer had energy the energy to keep it all up.
-I wanted to get myself back again.
-I wanted to see my friends.
-I wanted to climb for myself.
-I wanted to do first ascents.
-Most of all I wanted to have fun".
+As competition climbing developed in the 1980s, some of the leading sport climbers ignored it to focus on setting grade milestones in sport climbing.
+German climber Wolfgang Güllich, the strongest sport climber of that era, avoided the competition circuit saying: "competitions are good for earning money, I see it as nothing more".
 In 2001, American climber Chris Sharma, the strongest sport climber of his era, also retired early from competition climbing saying: "Personally, that's not ever really been my deal.
 I mean, competitions are fun, but 15 minutes after the competition they take the holds off.
 It's way more important for me to put up new routes and develop my vision in rock climbing.
 Create a legacy, create something lasting.
-No one remembers who won the freakin' World Cup in 1997, but people know who put up Action Directe".

-Since 2010, it has become increasingly rare for leading male and female rock climbers, both in sport climbing and bouldering, not to begin their careers as successful competition climbers.
-Exceptions remain, including leading French sport climber Seb Bouin, who wanted to instead focus on finding "mega lines" (a reference to Sharma's "King Lines") on outdoor crags, which he described as his sole motivation.
+No one remembers who won the freakin' World Cup in 1997, but people know who put up Action Directe.
+Since 2010 however, it has become increasingly rare for leading male and female rock climbers, both in sport climbing and bouldering, not to begin their careers as successful competition climbers.